IlIllII/SimPylSweeper/README.md

 7. Integrate logic.py and gui.py better, because there is some redundancy in computation, especially in updating the board.
 8. Speed up algorithms.
 Not a huge issue most of the time, but if you do massive boards the game can get less responsive.
 9. Change recursive functions to iterative functions as an exercise.

-***

-## Project Reflection

-This project was basically an excercise in creating the algorithmic logic of minesweeper and then building a GUI around it.
-I had previously written some simple programs using tkinter, but these were kind of difficult because I didn't really understand how GUIs worked.
-By using a different GUI framework it gave me a better sense of what a GUI actually does.
-This project also gave me some practice implementing algorithims outside of an academic context, which was fun.